 This titanium loop and lock look robust.
 Sometimes, that's all you need to deter a potential thief away from your bike.
 It fits around most frames and wheels, especially if you remove the front wheel and lock it to the back one.
 There's one huge caveat to this: if you have an aggressive mountain bike or a fat bike, there's no way this lock will go around both tires.

 When we pulled out our bag of lock-destroying tools, though, the TiGr feel much shorter than we expected.
 They easily survived the wire snips, but we were able to defeat it with a hammer and a hacksaw.
 We will admit, if you position this lock off the ground, it will be MUCH more difficult to defeat it with a hammer, and sawing through it with a hacksaw takes about 10 minutes.
 But, it's possible, and a hacksaw costs less than $10, as does a hammer.

 Most surprisingly (and contradictory to a highly viewed video on youtube), this lock took no longer than five seconds for us to snip through it with 36" bolt cutters.
-For comparison, the less expensive Ottolock Cinch was also defeated by the bolt cutters, but it took a few minutes of really cranking down.
 Unlike locks like the Kryptonite New York Standard U-Lock which requires two cuts to be fully defeated, the TiGr only requires one cut to free a bike.
 A pro thief with the right tools could get away with your bike pretty darn fast with the right tool.

 Ease of Transport